-Variables have no type - they reference objects which have types thus the statement a = 1 creates a new variable called a that references a new object whose value is 1 and type is integer.
-That variable can be deleted with a del statement or bound to another object any time as shown above.
-Refer to Python.3 Type System [IHN] for more on this subject.
-For the purpose of brevity this annex often treats the term variable (or name) as being the object which is technically incorrect but simpler.
-E.g., in the statement a = 1, the numeric object a is assigned the value 1.
-In reality the name a is assigned to a newly created object of type integer which is assigned the value 1.

-Section Python.43 Extra Intrinsics [LRM]covers dynamic typing in more detail.

-Mutable and Immutable Objects - Note that in the statement: a = a + 1, Python creates a new object whose value is calculated by adding 1 to the value of the current object referenced by a.
-If, prior to the execution of this statement a's object had contained a value of 1, then a new integer object with a value of 2 would be created.
-The integer object whose value was 1 is now marked for deletion using garbage collection (provided no other variables reference it).
-Note that the value of a is not updated in place, i.e., the object references by a does not simply have 1 added to it as would be typical in other languages.
-The reason this does not happen in Python is because integer objects, as well as string, number and tuples, are immutable - they cannot be changed in place.
-Only lists and dictionaries can be changed in place - they are mutable.
-In practice this restriction of not being able to change a mutable object in place is mostly transparent but a notable exception is when immutable objects are passed as a parameter to a function or class.
-See Section Python.23 Initialization of Variables [LAV] for a description of this.

-The underling actions that are performed to enable the apparent in-place change do not update the immutable object - they create a new object and "point" the variable to new object.
-This can be proven as below (the id function returns an object's address):
+- Variables have no type they reference objects which have types thus the statement a = 1 creates a new - 6 variable called a that references a new object whose value is 1 and type is integer.
+That variable can be deleted - 7 with a del statement or bound to another object any time as shown above.
+Refer to E.3 Type System [IHN] for - 8 more on this subject.
+For the purpose of brevity this annex often treats the term variable (or name) as being the - 9 object which is technically incorrect but simpler.
+For example, in the statement a = 1, the numeric object a is - assigned the value 1.
+In reality the name a is assigned to a newly created object of type integer which is assigned - 11 the value 1. - 12 Section E.43 Extra Intrinsics [LRM] covers dynamic typing in more detail. - 13 Mutable and Immutable Objects Note that in the statement: a = a + 1, Python creates a new object - whose value is calculated by adding 1 to the value of the current object referenced by a.
+If, prior to the execution - of this statement a's object had contained a value of 1, then a new integer object with a value of 2 would be - 16 created.
+The integer object whose value was 1 is now marked for deletion using garbage collection (provided no - other variables reference it).
+Note that the value of a is not updated in place, that is, the object references by a - does not simply have 1 added to it as would be typical in other languages.
+The reason this does not happen in - 19 Python is because integer objects, as well as string, number and tuples, are immutable they cannot be changed - in place.
+Only lists and dictionaries can be changed in place they are mutable.
+In practice this restriction of not - being able to change a mutable object in place is mostly transparent but a notable exception is when immutable - 22 objects are passed as a parameter to a function or class.
+See Section E.23 Initialization of Variables [LAV] for a - 23 description of this. - 24 The underling actions that are performed to enable the apparent in-place change do not update the immutable - object they create a new object and "point" the variable to new object.
+This can be proven as below (the id - 26 function returns an object's address):

+'''

 a = 'abc'

 print(id(a))#=> 30753768

 a = 'abc' + 'def'

 print(id(a))#=> 52499320

 print(a)#=> abcdef

+'''

-The updating of objects referenced in the parameters passed to a function or class is governed by whether the object is mutable, in which case it is updated in place, or immutable in which case a local copy of the object is created and updated which has no effect on the passed object.
-This is described in more detail in Section Python.33 Passing Parameters and Return Values [CSJ].
+- 27 The updating of objects referenced in the parameters passed to a function or class is governed by whether the - object is mutable, in which case it is updated in place, or immutable in which case a local copy of the object is - 29 created and updated which has no effect on the passed object.
+This is described in more detail in Section E.33 - 30 Passing Parameters and Return Values [CSJ].

-Python.3 Type System [IHN]
+E.3 Type System [IHN]